Morse-Module/Morse-Module/README.md

 ![Dart CI](https://github.com/Morse-Module/Morse-Module/workflows/Dart%20CI/badge.svg)

 🚀 Platform to quickly share application config files and try them out risk free.
-Similar to homebrew cask but for configs
+Similar to homebrew cask but for configs.

+## Installation steps
+1. Download the binary release from GitHub.
+2a.
+Mac or Linux: Add `PATH=$PATH:path/to/bin` to `.zsh` or `.bashrc`.
+2b.
+Windows:

 ## ❓ How it works